 But many Europeans want to take in a Bulls game — for example a few that I traveled with once on a trip to Chicago.
 So that’s something you might want to do.
 They play their games at the United Center, which is just West of downtown Chicago.

-6. Take a Sunset Cruise by the Waterfront
+8. Take a Sunset Cruise by the Waterfront

 I spent a night on a party boat on the Waterfront once a long time ago — back in the early 2000’s — like a dream and vague memory.
 What was nice about it is that you are in the water in Lake Michigan viewing the Chicago skyline — which you can’t do at a lakeside restaurant on shore.

 There are various websites that offer advice on Sunset Cruises that you can book for about $40 a night per person.
+The boats all take off from the Navy Pier, at the front of Chicago on Lake Michigan.
+You can walk to the Navy Pier from downtown or take an Uber.

 9. North Chicago by Car